1983–84 Pittsburgh Penguins season

 The 1983–84 Pittsburgh Penguins season was the club's 17th season of operation in the National Hockey League (NHL).
-The Penguins placed sixth in their division and did not qualify for the playoffs.
+The Penguins placed sixth in their division and last in the NHL for the second year in a row for the first time in franchise history and did not qualify for the playoffs for the second year in a row for the first time since the 1972–73 season and the 1973–74 season.

 Offseason

 Eddie Johnston, who had been the interim general manager, was awarded the GM title in June.
 He named Lou Angotti to take over the coaching duties.

 A controversy surrounding the end of the 1983–84 season was the apparent throwing of games by the Pittsburgh Penguins in order to secure Mario Lemieux as a draft pick.
 Angotti admitted the team deliberately tanked the season, though Johnston denied the claims.